 How can Premium Flood Data protect your developments?

 The challenges posed by relying on traditional flood data call for a more robust and future-ready solution.
-Enter the Premium Flood Data set for PVcase Prospect, a groundbreaking collaboration between Anderson Optimization by PVcase and First Street Foundation.
+Enter the Premium Flood Data set for PVcase Prospect, a groundbreaking collaboration between Anderson Optimization by PVcase and First Street.
 Designed to transcend the limitations of conventional flood risk assessments, this state-of-the-art tool is revolutionizing how solar developers approach site planning and risk management.

-2. Accurate flood models based on climate change: in a significant leap forward, this tool integrates 30-year predictive insights.
+1. Accurate flood models based on climate change: in a significant leap forward, this tool integrates 30-year predictive insights.
 This forward-looking feature is crucial for the long-term viability of solar projects, providing developers with a much-needed window into climate-based future flood risks and allowing them to plan with a vision that extends well beyond the present.

 3. High-resolution data: the precision of Premium Flood Data is unmatched.
 Offering high-resolution data down to individual properties, it empowers developers with the granularity needed for meticulous and accurate planning.
 This level of detail is instrumental in making informed decisions about site selection and project development.

-4. Automated analysis for efficient decision-making: one of the key benefits of Premium Flood Add-On is its integration into PVcase Prospect to automate analysis processes.
+4. Automated analysis for efficient decision-making: one of the key benefits of Premium Flood Data is its integration into PVcase Prospect to automate analysis processes.
 This feature streamlines the assessment of flood risks, significantly reducing the time and resources typically required for manual evaluations.
 Developers can easily identify potential risk areas and exclude them from their automated buildable area analysis, enabling faster and more efficient decision-making in the early stages of project development.

-This innovative solution is not just an upgrade — it represents a paradigm shift in how solar developers approach flood risk assessment, moving from the reactive status quo to a proactive, data-driven strategy.
+This innovative solution is not just an upgrade — it represents a paradigm shift in how solar developers approach flood risk exposure and assessment, moving from the reactive status quo to a proactive, data-driven strategy.

 Saving you more than time, the right data saves your investments